 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Service's basic financial statements.
-The accompanying schedules of expenditures of federal awards and state financial assistance are presented for purposes of additional analysis as required by the Wisconsin Public School District Audit Manual, issued by the Wisconsin Department of Public Instruction and are not a required part of the basic financial statements.
+The accompanying schedule of expenditures of federal awards and state financial assistance is presented for purposes of additional analysis as required by the Wisconsin Public School District Audit Manual, issued by the Wisconsin Department of Public Instruction and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our schedules of expenditures of federal awards and state financial assistance are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements themselves, and other records used to prepare the basic financial statements themselves, and other records used to prepare the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the schedule of expenditures of federal awards and state financial assistance is fairly stated, in all material respects, in relation to the basic financial statements as a whole.